kylemathenia/rope_sim/README.md

 # rope_sim

-A readable rope simulation class I made from scratch in python.
-Cheers.
+A simple rope simulation I made for funzies at some point.

 Parameters:
 - fixed or constrained tail